 If you have a quilt to exhibit at the Quilt Show, please contact Janine Ruff at 608-685-4835.

 Volunteers are also needed to help set up the quilt racks and take them down.

-Raffle Quilt The 2016 Raffle Quilt will be chosen soon and displayed at a local business where you can purchase raffle tickets.
+Donation Quilt The 2016 Donation Quilt has been chosen and will be displayed at a local busines.

 2016 QUILT SHOW October 8th & 9th, 10am-4pm Alma Area School Complex